 The Board has adopted a set of internal controls which establishes approval limits for capital expenditure, investments, divestments, bank borrowings and issuance of debt instruments.
 Apart from matters that specifically require the Board’s approval, the Board delegates authority for transactions below those limits to Board Committees and Management.

 The Board meets at least once every quarter, and as required by business imperatives.
 Board and Board Committee meetings are scheduled prior to the start of each financial year.
 Where exigencies prevent a Director from attending a Board meeting in person, the Constitution of the Manager permits the Director to participate via audio or video conference.
 The Board and Board Committees may also make decisions by way of resolutions in writing.
-Except where a Director has recused himself due to a potential conflict of interest situation and is thus excused from participation, in each meeting which considers matters requiring the Board’s approval, all members of the Board participate in the discussions and deliberations.
-This principle of collective decisions adopted by the Board ensures that no individual unduly influences or dominates the decision making process.
+In each meeting where matters requiring the Board’s approval are to be considered, all members of the Board participate in the discussions and deliberations; and resolutions in writing are circulated to all Directors for their consideration and approval.
+The exception is where a Director has a conflict of interest in a particular matter, in which case he or she will be required to recuse himself or herself from the deliberations and abstain from voting on the matter.
+This principle of collective decisions adopted by the Board ensures that no individual influences or dominates the decision making process.

-A total of four Board meetings were held in FY 2016.
-A table showing the attendance record of the Directors at meetings of the Board and Board Committees in FY 2016 is set out on page 46 of this Annual Report.
-The Manager believes in the manifest contribution of its Directors beyond attendance at formal Board and Board Committee meetings.
-To judge a Director’s contributions based on his attendance at formal meetings alone would not do justice to his overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.
+A total of four Board meetings were held in FY 2017.
+A record of the Directors’ attendance at Board and Board Committees’ meetings in FY 2017 is set out on page 46 of this Annual Report.
+The Manager believes in the manifest contributions of its Directors beyond attendance at formal Board and Board Committee meetings.
+To judge a Director’s contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.

-Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors’ duties and responsibilities and changes to regulations and accounting standards and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors’ duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Directors may contribute by highlighting relevant areas of interest.
 Directors also receive on-the-job training through being engaged in actual Board work.
-In FY 2016, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practice.
+In FY 2017, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.

 Principle 2: There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from Management and 10% shareholders.
 No individual or small group of individuals should be allowed to dominate the Board’s decision making.

-The Board presently comprises seven Directors, four of whom are independent directors.
-The Chairman of the Board is an independent director.
-Profiles of the Directors are provided on pages 17 to 22 of this Annual Report.
-The recommendation in the Code for a lead independent director to be appointed does not apply to the Manager as the Chairman is an independent director, he and the CEO are separate individuals, and they are not related to each other.
+The Board presently comprises 10 Directors, six of whom (including the Chairman) are IDs.
+Profiles of the Directors are provided on pages 18 to 22 of this Annual Report.
+The recommendation in the Code for the appointment of a lead ID does not apply to the Manager as the Chairman is an ID, and he and the CEO are separate individuals, and they are not related to each other.

 At all times, the Directors are collectively and individually obliged to act honestly and with diligence, and in the best interests of CRCT.
-The Manager has established a policy that its Directors recuse themselves from participating in any discussions concerning a transaction in which they may be in a conflict of interest situation.
-Each of the Directors has complied with this policy and recused himself from participating in any Board deliberations on any transaction which could potentially have given rise to a conflict of interest.
+The Manager has established a policy that its Directors disclose their interests in transactions and any conflicts of interests, and recuse themselves from any discussions concerning a matter in which they may be in a conflict of interest situation.
+Each of the Directors has complied with this policy.
+Compliance by the Directors is duly minuted.

 Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company’s business.
 No one individual should represent a considerable concentration of power.